mariannatrench247/DataProcessingPipeline/README.md

 # Overview
 Data preprocessing is a crucial step in any data science or machine learning project.
 This process involves cleaning, transforming, and organizing raw data into a suitable format for analysis or model training.
 The goal is to ensure that the data is accurate, complete, and properly formatted to improve the performance of machine learning algorithms.
+  I will take data from several sources and transfer it to a destination: analytics tools or cloud storage, where the raw data is then converted into useful information, generating key insights.
+For this repository, I will be using Python to achieve my end to end data processing as the data will be fitted for machine learning models written in Python using Pytorch and Tensorflow.

 # 1. Data Collection
 - Description: Describe the sources of your data (e.g., CSV files, databases, APIs) and how they were obtained.